“Some people can be reasoned into sense, and others must be shocked into it.” ~ Thomas Paine

 Call me Shoq…

-The majority of these wingnut operatives have been fooled by a cynical conservative philosophy that has aggressively opposed almost every progressive social policy or act that advanced America’s power, prestige, or impact on science, education, commerce, or the evolution of modern democracies.
+The majority of these operatives have been duped in service by a cynical conservative philosophy that has aggressively opposed almost every liberal social policy or achievements that have advanced America’s power, prestige, or impact on science, education, commerce, or the evolution of modern democracies.
 Since such forward progress always has a cost, they prefer to advance any and all deceits that push as much of that cost onto the middle class as possible.
 Some of them are paid to push this selfish agenda, while others just do it because it’s an excuse to rail against everyone and everything that lowers their self-esteem.
+Pathology politics is now a thing.
+An absolutely ruinous disease for which there be no cure without some kind to total educational reboot of our entire culture.

 If this all sounds dark and pessimistic, it can't be helped.
 It’s my executive overview of the predicament that I think we all face as a culture; a downward spiraling vortex of socio-political dysfunction that seems to be heading straight into the ground of history.
 Despite all these feelings, I'm not really a gloom and doomer.
 I think we can pull out of this cultural swan dive, and I am actively working on a technology that think might at least help.
 My overall outlook was once neatly summed up this way: